meshachinho/knigsdeliverycompany/README.md

 # knigsdeliverycompany
-We deliver all kinds of good to destination
+We deliver all kinds of goods to any destination